dIcarusb/Roots-labelling-tools/README.md

 # Roots-labelling-tools
 Tools for labelling roots on images
-1. segment_BARTZ_images_tool.py and .exe files are the tool for labelling images that comes from Bartz minirhizotron systems.
+1. segment_BARTZ_images_tool.py file is the tool for labelling images that come from Bartz minirhizotron systems.